 Adjacent to the City Centre, the Northern Quarter is a maze of winding redbrick alleys and grand warehouses.
 With a mix of vintage and creative industries it is a neighbourhood of relatively bohemian culture.
-There are a number of bars, shops, restaurants and coffee shops along Dale Street, Tib Street, Oldham Street, Thomas Street and Hilton Street.
-Afflecks is a highlight, and is a renowned indoor market with a range of independently run stalls and shops spread over four floors.
+There are a number of bars, shops, restaurants, and cafes along Dale Street, Tib Street, Oldham Street, Thomas Street, and Hilton Street.
+Afflecks is a renowned indoor market with a range of independently run stalls and shops spread over four floors.